 To report an incident of sexual assault or unwanted sexual contact, you can connect with Canisius College Title IX Coordinator by phone, email, or in-person.

-Vice President for Student Affairs & Title IX Coordinator
+Assistant Dean for Student Affairs & Interim Deputy Title IX Coordinator for Students

 You can first save info about what happened in Callisto and bring the downloaded PDF with you to help you make a report in-person.
 Learn more about Using Callisto.

 All faculty and staff, as well as students who receive payment for leadership roles and/or work study are considered “Mandated Reporters” and are required to share reports of sexual and relationship misconduct with the Title IX Coordinator (except for Health Center & Counseling Center staff).
 Students who are not employees of the college are encouraged to promote safety on campus by sharing any reports they receive about sexual and relationship misconduct with the Title IX Coordinator, as well.

 Please note that student RAs are Mandated Reporters.
 They are trained to listen carefully, provide immediate support, and accompany you to report what happened.
 If you disclose sexual assault to your RA, they are required to inform the Title IX Coordinator.
 They can also help you report directly to the Title IX Coordinator.

 Counseling Center staff and Student Health Center staff are confidential resources; as such, they cannot report to college officials any experiences about sexual and/or relationship violence that you share with them in the privacy of a counseling or medical session without your informed consent.
 If you want the college to investigate and/or want to use the student conduct system, you must make an official report to the Title IX Coordinator or other Mandated Reporters.
 The counselors health staff can accompany you during this process.

 - Counseling Center: 716-888-2620, Bosch 105